Graylog2/documentation/pages/getting_started.rst

 Extra Credit - One more
 ^^^^^^^^^^^^^^^^^^^^^^^

-Let’s do one for root activity, because it sounds like it may actually be useful.
+Let’s add a widget for root activity, because that sounds like it may actually be useful.
+We need to start with a search query for root.
 Click *Search*.
-Yeah yeah, we know Search does not sound like “create widget”.
-But, that Search button allows us to do a lot in Graylog.
-You’ll see.  #rollwithit
+Type root in the search and select your timeframe.
+Once the search results come in, click *Add count to the dashboard*.
+Give your chart a title and hit *Create*.

 .. image:: /images/gs_16-search.png

-Fill out root in the search, and add the count to the dashboard.
-Then give your chart a title and hit *Create*.

 .. image:: /images/gs_17-crwidget.png